 A terrific conversation over lunch a couple weeks ago got me thinking about an important distinction between two concepts of nationalism.
-(To be clear, anything of intellectual merit in what follows is the fruit of my far superior interlocutor in that conversation).

 The first concept is the nationalism of national greatness.
 It is a nationalism of building high and travelling far, of lasting glory and heroic accomplishment, of emancipating slaves or enslaving freemen.
 This is the sort of nationalism underlying that common lament: “We just don’t do big things anymore.”

 The second concept is the nationalism of cultural particularism.
 It is a nationalism that builds out from tangible life and which identifies the nation as an embodiment of a distinctive culture and set of mores.
 This is the sort of nationalism that can be described as properly traditionalist, clinging to parochialism and prejudice (words I do not hurl as terms of abuse).

 Both concepts of nationalism are united in their hostility to globalism, in their rejection of a cosmopolitan worldview that admits of no relevant distinctions or differences across peoples or cultures.
 Similarly, the two concepts are united against the derisive anti-nationalism of a certain strand of the radical left, which castigates the nation (and in particular our nation) as a continued source of grave mischief and injustice.
 But that thin unity produces frequent political commonality, making it harder to see just how radically opposed these two conceptions of nationalism are.